luorlandini/ckanext-geosolutions-ui/README.md

 1. Style

-Change less variables, in the less folder, is possibile change the less var, to have a basic style customization.
+In the less folder, is possibile change the less variables, to have a basic style customization.

 - less/variables.less